Docs

 Hosted vs Local

-The practical difference between using DaedalMap in the hosted app, local analyst mode, or a self-hosted environment.
+The practical differences between using DaedalMap in the hosted app, local analyst mode, or a self-hosted environment.

 Deployment